gsoft-inc/sg-orbit/packages/react-components/README.md

 - For the developper to test a component use case in a isolated story during the development lifecycle.
 - For the design team to try the component behaviors.

+Documentation stories are written... well for documentation purpose!

-To define a story once for development and documentation a story must be written with the [CSF](https://storybook.js.org/docs/formats/component-story-format/) in an `*.stories.mdx` file.
+To define a story once for development and documentation a story must be written with [CSF](https://storybook.js.org/docs/formats/component-story-format/) in an `*.stories.mdx` file.

 A story must: